xhanszhang/recsystutorial/README.md

 https://docs.continuum.io/anaconda/install/
 ```

-2. For windows, open Anaconda Navigator through `run as administrator`, and open `CMD.exe Prompt`; For Mac/Linux, open your terminal application.
+2. For Windows, Start --> Anaconda3 --> Anaconda Powershell Prompt --> right click and `run as administrator`; For Mac/Linux, open your terminal application.

 3. Activate the `base` environment and install surprise
 ```bash